Mercyyhh/cli-todo/README.md

     - `chmod +x todo`
 3. Move the file to `~/.local/bin/`.

+4. add the path to bash/zsh if it's not already there.

+5. copy the json file from the json directory to anywhere you want and change the `json_path` variable in `main.py` to the jsoon file directory.

 Now you should be able to run it in the terminal no matter which directory you are in by running:

 `todo add buy milk`